fbpx

 Top 10 incredible facts about the sloth

-2. Sloths are three times stronger than us
+2. Sloths are three times stronger than us!

-Sloths are the undisputed pull-up world champions.
-From the moment they are born sloths are able to lift their entire body weight upwards with just one arm.
-Not only that, but sloths have 30% less muscle mass than similar sized mammals and are over three times stronger than the average human.
 They have a highly specialised muscle arrangement that can produce enough strength to withstand the force of a jaguar trying to rip them from the tree.
 Specialised tendons in the sloth’s hands and feet lock into place, allowing them to hang upside down for long periods of time without wasting any energy.
 This unique locking mechanism is also how sloths are able to sleep while hanging from a tree branch.
 They have even been known to remain suspended upside down after death!

-Sloths are famous for their bizarre bathroom habits.
+Sloths are famous for their characteristic bathroom habits.
 They will only relieve themselves once a week and can lose up to a third of their body weight in one sitting!
 Furthermore, they will only do it on the ground after wiggling around the base of a tree to dig a little hole.
 This weird weekly routine remains one of the biggest mysteries surrounding sloth behaviour.
 While there are many different theories, the likely explanation is that it’s all about communication and reproduction.

 Scientists still do not understand why sloths risk their lives to poop on the ground.
+But it’s likely… moths!

 4. Sloths are blind in bright daylight